obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 ### Done

+- [x] Loop statement
+- [x] IR: Validate loop expression to be a valid loop expression
 - [x] Test whitespace and comments in various syntax
 - [x] Export from module.
 - [x] Syntax: fix required eol at the end of code.